 ½ tsp salt

 1 To make the patties, put onion and red pepper in a medium frying pan (skillet) with 2 tablespoons oil over a medium heat.
 Cook for about 12 minutes, until tender and onion is lightly golden.
 Add garlic and cook through for 1 minute, then add coriander seeds and cumin and cook for a couple minutes more.
 Take pan off the heat and let the mix cool for a bit so by the time all the ingredients come together, the egg won’t curdle or cook or whatever it does when around piping-hot ingredients!

 2 Drain chickpeas, rinse them thoroughly and drain again.
 Mop dry with paper towels.
-Put them in a large bowl and partially mash and smash them with a potato masher; don’t go too OTT here as you don’t want to make it into a hummus!
+Put them in a large bowl and partially mash and smash with a potato masher; don’t go too OTT here as you don’t want to turn it into hummus!
 Keep it lumpy and textured.
-Add onion and red pepper, egg, panko crumbs, chopped coriander, lemon zest and salt and mix well.
+Add onion and red pepper, egg, panko crumbs, coriander, lemon zest and salt and mix well.

-3 Form into 12 (or there about) patties and put them on a plate.
+3 Form into about a dozen patties and put them on a plate.
 Cover with plastic food wrap and chill for 1 hour to firm.
 The chilling helps the patties stay together during the frying.
 Mmmm frying …

 4 In the meantime, for the chilli yoghurt dressing, mix yoghurt, salt and chillies.
 Sprinkle mint and ground cumin on top and swirl through.
 Easy!